Oracle UPDATE

 Oracle UPDATE - update multiple column of a row

-The following statement increases the costs of all parts in the parts table by 5%:
+The following uses the UPDATE statement to increase the costs of all parts in the parts table by 5%:

 UPDATE